-3. How long should be the duration of your term plan?
+3. What should be the duration of your term plan?

-There are several aspects that need to be looked at while selecting a term.
+There are several aspects that need to be looked at while selecting the policy term.
 You can start with your age.
 The younger you are, the longer the period you need protection for and vice versa.
 Your gender too plays a crucial role here, as women generally live longer than men1.
-Similarly, your lifestyle habits, the ages of your dependents, etc. also decide the length of your policy term.
+Similarly, your lifestyle habits, the ages of your dependents, and other factors.
+Also, decide the length of your policy term.

 4. Do term insurance premiums increase every year?

 Your premium may also rise if you increase your life cover` or enhance the coverage of your policy with additional add-on benefits.